 Stay involved and observe.
 Very young children's needs, behaviors, and abilities change frequently and, to some extent, unpredictably.
 Toilet-training approaches that worked two weeks ago may not work today, and skills that your child mastered in the past may temporarily disappear in the face of new challenges.
 Continue to monitor your child's bathroom behavior throughout toilet training and afterward so that you can quickly identify and resolve any new problems that arise.

 Enjoy.
 Toilet training is a necessary chore, but it can also be fun at times.
 Don't take your child's hesitations, passing fears, or resistance too seriously.
 Nearly every child learns to use the toilet sooner or later, and your child will, too.
 Do what you can to occasionally take your eye off the long-term goal and enjoy the charming, funny moments along the way.

-If you are concerned that the challenge of designing a training plan to suit your particular child may prove more difficult than following a prepackaged, one-size-fits-all program, keep in mind the advantages.
-It doesn’t take a great deal of effort to discern whether your child is more a talker or a doer, a lover of adult-imposed routine or an independent soul who prefers to control her own actions, and in the process of figuring that out, you and your child will have gotten to know each other better.
-Furthermore, your child will have learned a new skill in a way that increased her confidence, her sense of security, and her self-esteem.
+If you are concerned that designing a potty-training plan to suit your particular child may prove more difficult than following a prepackaged, one-size-fits-all program, keep in mind the advantages.
+It doesn't take a great deal of effort to figure out whether your child is more a talker or a doer, or a lover of adult-imposed routine or an independent soul who prefers to control their own actions.
+In the process of figuring that out, you and your child will have gotten to know each other better.
+Plus, your child will have learned a new skill in a way that increased their confidence, their sense of security, and their self-esteem.
 What a wonderful process to have been a part of!